Schedule an appointment to meet with the Center for Global and Career Services about your area of interest.Make an Appointment

-Dr. B. teaches a course in multicultural education and strategies for building an effective classroom culture in a pluralistic society to undergraduate education students as well as courses in curriculum articulation and universal design and differentiation in the Master's of Education Program.
+Dr. B. has taught courses in multicultural education and strategies for building an effective classroom culture in a pluralistic society to undergraduate education students as well as courses in curriculum articulation and universal design and differentiation in the Master of Education Program.
 Her interest area continues to be Universal Design for Instruction (meeting the needs of the full range of learners in all classrooms).
 "Through her teaching of undergraduate and graduate students at Curry who make up countless current and future classroom teachers, she has been fiercely committed to the dignity, worth, and value of all students, recognizing the larger social and political realities of class inequality, racial segregation, and citizenship status which create barriers to educational success.
 No student leaves her course without a deep understanding of bias in schools, teaching, and curriculum - and ways to combat it.
 She has shown particular understanding and empathy towards the bullying that many disabled as well as gay, lesbian, bisexual, and transgender students face in school."

 While teaching in the 80s and 90s, Dr. B. also co-founded a successful New England-based organization, The Learning Disabilities Network.
 The non-profit aided students with learning disabilities and their teachers and continued for two decades, largely on volunteer contributions.
 Here she "worked to build the resources and networks that connect people with learning challenges and differences, advancing their common interests" including operating some of the most successful conferences in the New England area for teachers of students with learning disabilities in the 80s and 90s.